Exercises: Whole Genome Duplications

-Search for "PFKFB1" and see to what extend the tree can be explained by the WGD according to this analysis.
+Search for "PFKFB1" and see to what extend the gene tree is the result of a WGD according to this analysis.

 How do you think this webserver compares to YGOB.
 What potentially explains the difference?
 (Also take into account figure 1 and figure 2 from the ohnolog.curie paper).